dakshbhatnagar/dakshbhatnagar/README.md

  🔍 **Summary**

-Daksh Bhatnagar is a highly experienced Data Analyst with a proven track record of success in transforming data into actionable insights.
-He has a strong technical background, with expertise in a variety of data analysis tools and techniques, including Tableau, Kaggle/Python, and Google Sheets.
-He is also proficient in SQL and Google AppScript.

-Daksh has a deep understanding of data analysis principles and methodologies, and he can apply these skills to solve complex problems and make data-driven decisions.
-He is also a highly effective communicator, and he can present his findings clearly and concisely to both technical and non-technical audiences.
+- Equipped with a strong technical background.
+Worked with tools:-
+  - SQL, Python, GCP, Google Sheets
+  - Tableau and Google AppScript.

+- Demonstrates deep understanding of data analysis principles and methodologies.
+  - Applies skills effectively to solve complex problems and inform data-driven decisions.
+- Highly effective communicator.
+  - Presents findings clearly and concisely to technical and non-technical audiences alike.
 ---

  📈 **Recent Projects**